second public data release of the FIRE-2 simulations

 Nearly all of our FIRE-2 cosmological zoom-in simulations of galaxy formation are now publicly available!

-In Wetzel et al 2023, we describe this public data release (DR1) of the FIRE-2 simulations, available at flathub.flatironinstitute.org/fire.
-DR1 contains full snapshots from 46 different simulations, spanning massive to Milky Way-mass to ultra-faint galaxies, with up to 39 snapshots each across z = 0 to 10, as well as halo/galaxy catalogs, merger trees, formation coordiantes for each star particle, and additional data products.
-We provide a comprehensive description of the FIRE-2 simulations and data products, and we describe various publicly available python analysis packages to make reading and using these simulations easier.
+In Wetzel et al 2023 we describe the first public data release (DR1) of the FIRE-2 simulations, available at flathub.flatironinstitute.org/fire.
+DR1 contains full snapshots from 46 different simulations, spanning massive to Milky Way-mass to ultra-faint galaxies, with up to 39 snapshots each across z = 0 to 10, as well as halo/galaxy catalogs, particle tracking, 3-D formation coordinates for each star particle, and additional data products.
+We provide a comprehensive description of the FIRE-2 simulations and data products, and we describe various publicly available Python analysis packages to make using these simulations easier.

 This DR1 extends our initial data release (DR0) of a subset of FIRE-2 simulations, which contained complete snapshots of 3 of our Latte simulations of Milky Way-like galaxies at z = 0, accompanied by our Ananke synthetic Gaia DR2-like surveys that we created from these simulations (Sanderson et al 2020), which are available via yt Hub at ananke.hub.yt.